 In 2020 we published the second edition of ‘Designing Learning’.

 Butcher, C., Davies, C., & Highton, M. (2019).
 Designing learning: from module outline to effective teaching.
 Routledge.

 I hope in 2021 to see publication of this book ‘Dangerous Women ‘ in which I have a chapter https://www.iash.ed.ac.uk/news/dangerous-women-book

 You can download an open access version of the book EqualBITE: Gender equality in higher education https://library.oapen.org/handle/20.500.12657/37807 Robertson, J., Williams, A., Jones, D., Isbel, L., & Loads, D. (2017).
 EqualBITE: Gender equality in higher education (p.
 364).
 Brill.

-My work in practice has won a number of industry awards including:
+My work on diversity and digital leadership in practice has won a number of industry awards including: